relayfy/angular-builders/README.md

 ### merge-i18n
 Merge-i18n is an extension of the extract-i18n command.
 It can be used separately or run extract-i18n as a pre-command.

+**Compatibility:** Supports both the new `@angular/build` package and the legacy `@angular-devkit/build-angular` package.
+The builder auto-detects which build system your project uses.

 **Installation**

 `npm i @relayfy/angular-builders`